ppy/osu-wiki/news/2023/2023-10-12-osu-mania-world-cup-2023.md

 *Tell us about your vision of the future for Team Chile.
 Do you have plans to continue to coach or develop players from your team to eventually reach the podium?*

 > **myucchii:** I've always had plans to continue assisting in fostering the competitive 4K environment within the Chilean community.
-I'm very glad to already have been able to assist players along their journeys and witness their potential manifest in real time; for instance, ::MyAngelKokomi::{ user=8880797 } and [[LS]bambi fnf](https://osu.ppy.sh/users/20360332), who had never even played in 4K MWC before, proved themselves to be two of the most capable tournament players Team Chile has seen.
+I'm very glad to already have been able to assist players along their journeys and witness their potential manifest in real time; for instance, ::MyAngelKokomi::{ user=8880797 } and ::\1LS\1bambi fnf::{ user=20360332 }, who had never even played in 4K MWC before, proved themselves to be two of the most capable tournament players Team Chile has seen.
 With them and even more players on the horizon, top 3 feels ever so slightly closer.
 It's still my ultimate goal to achieve in this game, and I won't ever stop trying to encourage my fellow Chilean players to share in that dream.

 *Any closing thoughts?*